 - to ask us to rectify information you think is inaccurate.
 You also have the right to ask us to complete information you think is incomplete (the right to rectification).

-– under certain circumstances, to require us to delete your personal information (the right to be forgotten);
+- under certain circumstances, to require us to delete your personal information (the right to be forgotten).
+Please note that the right to erasure does not extend to EHRs.

 - under certain circumstances, to object to our continued processing of your personal information e.g. processing carried out for the purpose of our legitimate interests (the right to object).

-Should you wish to exercise any of your rights, if you have had a recent consultation you can make a request by calling the number you have been given to access the service.
+Should you wish to exercise any of your rights, if you have had a recent consultation you can make a Subject Access Request by calling the telephone number you have been given to access the service or for support.

-Alternatively, you may request a copy of the information held about you by emailing DPO@medicalsolutions-uk.com or writing to: The Data Protection Officer, Medical Solutions UK Ltd, Inspired, Easthampstead Road, Bracknell, Berkshire, RG12 1YQ.
+Alternatively, you may request access to information held about you by emailing DPO@medicalsolutions.co.uk or writing to:

 We will ask for information on the right you wish to exercise and the information to which your request relates.